FireMdu/PythonMicroservice/README.md

 1. Open terminal in root directory
 2. Run 'pip install -r 'requirements.txt' to install dependant packages

+## Known Issues
+- When the logfile size limit is reached and it tries to rename the file to archive it fails saing the file is already being used by another process

 ## Feature Backlog
 - [x] Include rolling file logging
 - [x] Auto restore dependant libraries